Create a Complex Reactor Script

 Item Exported to New Region (3/4)

-If an item is to be moved to a new intended country market area, the item will need to also be updated to prevent false positive alerts.
+If an item is to be moved to a new intended country market area, the item needs to be updated to prevent false positive alerts.
 To do this, the _exported

 on the Thng’s customFields

-so that is it is in the right region the next time it is moved with a _moved
+so that it's in the right region the next time it's moved with a _moved

 action.
 Begin the implementation in ./actions/exported.js